nlepage/catption/codelab.md

  - Use build time variable injection
  - Use conditional compilation and build tags

-The full working catption CLI source is available at the repositories root.
+The fully working catption CLI source is available at the repositories root.